anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 </tr>
 <tr>
 <td>frame[i].orientation</td>
 <td>Orientation of the frame in the texture, used when the frame is rotated (for example, to save space in a texture atlas).
+The different possible values are "NORTH", "SOUTH", "EAST" and "WEST".
 The orientation represents the direction the top of the wanted frame image is pointing.
-For example, if the frame image is rotated 90 degrees clockwise, the orientation would be "EAST".</td>
+For example, if the frame image is rotated 90 degrees clockwise, the orientation would be "EAST"</td>
 <td>NORTH</td>
 </tr>
 <tr>